Cheryl Crane: Later life and career

 I knew from the age of 6 ... for years [my mother would] never mention it to anyone.
 Her friends knew that she knew, but that was it.
 With this book, we bit into it.
 Mother said to [Joyce] and me, 'Don't you realize what you are letting yourselves in for?'
 Then she understood this was my book not her book.
 One day we were on this subject (homosexuality) and she asked me, 'You mean it wasn't something I did?
 It wasn't environmental?'
 And when I said 'No,' I saw a huge weight being lifted from her.

 Turner would later state that she regarded Crane's partner, LeRoy, "as a second daughter."
 Upon Turner's death in 1995, Crane and LeRoy inherited Turner's personal effects as well as $50,000.
 The majority of her estate (estimated in court documents to be worth $1.7 million [$ million in dollars]) was left to Carmen Lopez Cruz, her maid and companion for 45 years.
 Crane challenged the will and Lopez claimed that the majority of the estate was consumed by probate costs, legal fees, and medical expenses.

 In 1998, Crane was diagnosed with breast cancer and successfully underwent a double mastectomy as well as radiation and chemotherapy to treat the cancer.

 Crane published her second memoir in 2008, titled Lana: The Memories, the Myths, the Movies, which focused on her mother.
 She wrote her first fictional work, a mystery novel titled The Bad Always Die Twice, which was published in 2011.
 As of 2011, Crane resided in the Palm Springs, California area working in real estate.
 In 2013 and 2014 she published two additional novels, Imitation of Death and The Dead and the Beautiful.
 Both are mystery novels featuring Nikki Harper, a real estate agent featured in The Bad Always Die Twice.

-In November 2014, Crane married LeRoy, her longtime partner, after having been together for over four decades.
+On November 14 2014, Crane married LeRoy, her longtime partner, after having been together for over four decades.
 Crane still worked as a real estate agent as of 2018.